 Written by Joel Peterson from Military Images Magazine

 Military Images, Vol. 24, No. 3 (November/December 2002), p.
 29

 This is the story about the Van Leer Cabins.
 There are two cabins still standing today, which served as a underground railroad stations.
+The family is on record financially supporting the stations through a local AME Church on this page.
 The Van Leers were close friends of the Earle family and a George Hussey Earle Sr. married Samuels granddaughter (Ellen) Frances Van Leer.
 George was a prominent local Philadelphia lawyer and well known abolitionist who represented many fugitive slaves.
 He was a founder of the Republican party.
 Frances and George who also play an important role in anti-slavery movement.
 In the 1830s Frances’s cousin John P Van Leer went so far as to setup custom lots for newly free African Americans.
 He was documented setting up numerous housing lots over sixty-nine acres along only for newly freed people or those who supported newly free people.